lunardao/dao/README.md

 ***Example***

 * Genesis event -> DAO launch -> 1m $VOX across 100 members
-* Squad decided to not allow for future onboarding to the DAO and there is a strong community will to join LunarDAO
+* Squad decided to not allow for future onboarding to the DAO and there is a strong community will to join LunarDAO.
 * New subDAO launches -> 500 000 $VOX across 50 members
 * Proposal to remove multi-sig from the DAO execution -> vote will be in the overall DAO consisting of the sum of all $VOX in all subDAOs.
 * Total $VOX in all subDAOs = 150m.